 Calistoga Affordable Housing, Inc. (CAH) was incorporated as a non-profit housing advocate and developer in April, 2001.
 The need for more housing options for Calistoga's low and moderate-income families became clear to the company's founder, Bob Fiddaman, during his active participation in updating the city's General Plan, which was adopted in 2003.
-Fiddaman brought together a nine-member board of directors (all local members of the community) and remains active as Board President and real estate volunteer today.
+Fiddaman brought together a nine-member board of directors (all local members of the community) to become Calistoga Affordable Housing's Board of Directors.
+He retired from CAH Jan, 2010 and at that time Larry Kromann took over as President, and continues to lead CAH.

 CAH received its initial funding in 2002 from a three-year operating grant of $100,000 from the Cowell Foundation of San Francisco, along with individual donations from each of the board members.
 Cowell provided another $100,000 grant in 2004, and the company has also successfully sought operating support from a variety of sources, including Auction Napa Valley, the City of Calistoga, and other foundations.